 This morning, cruise through the Yanayacu and Pucate Rivers, one of the best preserved and protected zones of the Pacaya Samiria National Reserve.

-After lunch explore Nauta Caño Creek, known for squirrel and silver back tamarillo monkeys, birds, dolphins, and even sloths!
+After lunch, explore Nauta Caño Creek, known for squirrel and silverback tamarillo monkeys, as well as birds, dolphins, and even sloths!
 We will skim the riverbanks for small caimans and spiders, as well as insects of all colors, shapes and sizes.
 (B/L/D)

 Fundo Casual/San Francisco

 A morning walk at Fundo Casual jungle trail will take you deep into the rainforest on terra firme (non-flooded forest), where your guide will point out the dynamic creatures and vegetation of the Amazon.
 Be sure to keep an attentive eye open for spotting surprises!

 Next, we will visit the community of San Francisco.
 We will include a short skiff ride and jungle walk, too.
 Here, we meet local villagers who have called Amazonia their home for generations.
 (B/L/D)